 We invest our cash in a variety of financial instruments.
-At December 31, 2015, our cash was invested primarily in short term bank deposits and municipal obligations, all of which were denominated in U.S. dollars.
+At December 31, 2016, our cash and cash equivalents was invested primarily in short term bank deposits and municipal obligations, all of which were denominated in U.S. dollars.
 Due to the conservative nature of these investments, which primarily bear interest at fixed rates, we do not believe we have material exposure to interest rate risk.